Mahajan pada Period ( 600-321 BCE)

 Art and Architecture

 Cities and forts were constructed for defense and administration.
-With the spread of Buddhism, stupas and viharas began to be built.
+Buddhist stupas and viharas also emerged.

 Music and Dance

-Music and dance held an important place in religious rituals and social festivals, enriching cultural life.
+Music and dance played an important role in social and religious life.

 Conclusion